What Is a Good SSAT Upper Level Score? A Percentile Guide

 Frequently Asked Questions: SSAT Upper Level Scores and Percentiles

-What is a good SSAT upper level score for boarding school admissions?
+What is a good SSAT Upper Level score for boarding school admissions?

 Is the 50th percentile on the SSAT a bad score?